IMMM-SFA/mosart-heat/README.md

 The `zhang_et_al_2018_data.zip` file in the `data` directory of this repository should be unzipped and contains the `MOSART_wm_para` and `GCAM_waterdemand_nc` directories which house the MOSART and WM parameter files and the water demand data, respectively.
 These files include:

+MOSART-heat only:
 -	`MOSART_h_NLDAS_8th.nc`: MOSART routing parameters

+MOSART-WM-heat:
 -	`US_reservoir_8th_hist.nc`: water management parameters for historical simulations
 -	`US_reservoir_8th_rcp8.5.nc`: water management parameters for RCP8.5 simulations
 -	`US_reservoir_8th_rcp4.5.nc`: water management parameters for RCP4.5 simulations
--	`RCP4.5_GCAM_water_demand*.nc`: water demand data for RCP4.5 MOSART-wm-heat simulation (note the files dated as 1980-2004 can be used for the historical MOSART-wm-heat simulation also)
+-	`RCP4.5_GCAM_water_demand*.nc`: water demand data for RCP4.5 MOSART-wm-heat simulation.
+Note the files dated as 1980-2004 can be used for the historical MOSART-wm-heat simulation also)
--	`RCP8.5_GCAM_water_demand*.nc`: water demand data for RCP8.5 MOSART-wm-heat simulation
+-	`RCP8.5_GCAM_water_demand*.nc`: water demand data for RCP8.5 MOSART-wm-heat simulation.

 Please note that those reservoir and water demands input parameter files were created and used in Hejazi et al. (2015) and any further use should be properly cited.
-"We used the MOSART and WM set ups developed and used in Hejazi et al. (2015).
-Readers can find more details in Li et al. (2013) for MOSART and Voisin et al. (2013) for WM on how to derive those parameters.
+Please refer to Voisin et al. (2013a) for the derivation of reservoir parameters, Voisin et al. (2013b) for the validation of historical GCAM water demand and WM-GCAM coupling,  and Hejazi et al. (2015) for more details on the US-CONUS validation and simulations under RCP4.5 and RCP8.5 conditions.

 #### Step 2: Obtain and use MOSART-heat and MOSART-wm-heat source code
 Please download and use the MOSART-heat source code for your stream temperature simulations under natural conditions, and the MOSART-wm-heat source code for your stream temperature simulations under water management.
 Once downloaded, copy the source code to your own CLM4 case directory (e.g., $CASE_DIR/clm4_nldas_hist) into the subfolder SourceMod/src.clm (i.e., $CASE_DIR/clm4_nldas_hist/ SourceMods/src.clm).